ej2brown/shopify-challenge-movies/README.md

 ### The Shoppies: Movie awards for entrepreneurs

 > A webpage that can search OMDB for movies, and allow the user to save their favourite films they feel should be up for nomination.
 When they've selected 5 nominees they should be notified they're finished.

+This app is hosted on Netlify! [here](https://shoppies-nominations-challenge.netlify.app )

 # Features
 - Search OMDB and display the results (movies only)